Ab4y98/ab4y98.github.io/about.md

 **About Me**

-Hey I'm Daniel Abay, 👋
+Hey I'm Daniel Abay 👋,

 A dedicated cybersecurity professional specializing in penetration testing.
 My passion for uncovering vulnerabilities and securing systems is rooted in a lifelong love for breaking things and understanding how they work.
 This curiosity and drive to explore the inner workings of technology fuel my commitment to cybersecurity.